 It’s important to note that Wix also has an ADI product – Wix ADI.
 This works in a similar way to GoDaddy, but you don’t get the same level of editing control you do with Wix’s main editor.

 We spoke to a group of web design experts, who agreed Wix has the better templates.
 They thought they were more aesthetically pleasing, and much easier to make your own.
 Be warned, though – once you’ve published your website with Wix, you won’t be able to switch templates.

-Wix wins this one.
-It has a more comprehensive editor, and a better choice of templates that are categorized by industry.
-GoDaddy is more stripped back; editing isn’t difficult, but it is limited.
-Wix is for control, GoDaddy is for efficiency.
+Wix’s designs are far superior to GoDaddy’s.
+Wix has a more comprehensive editor, and a better choice of templates that are categorized by industry.
+In contrast, GoDaddy is more stripped back; editing isn’t difficult, but it is limited.
+Wix is for control, while GoDaddy is for efficiency.